 The TDSB has consistently spent more than its full grant on Special Education.
 Last year, the TDSB spent approximately \$47.8M more on Special Education than we were funded by the province.
 This means that we are using resources from other areas of the budget to ensure that we meet the needs of students who require special education support.
-This is a theme across the province, with most Boards in Ontario overspending in special education.
+Meeting the needs of students who require special education support is a legal requirement under Ontario's Education Act.
+Most Boards in Ontario spend more on special education than they are funded by the Ministry.
 The TDSB, like other school boards across Ontario, urges the province to recognize this significant funding shortfall and provide adequate funding for special education.